 A little knowledge about where your plumbing valves are located and how to shut them off will go a long way – you may find yourself sprinting there someday.
 In addition to isolation shut-off valves, which are connected to specific areas of your home, there is also a main water shut-off valve which shuts off water to the entire plumbing system.
 It’s good to know where both your main water valve and all the individual isolation valves are located.
 Let’s start with the isolation valves.

-Isolation valves, also known as service valves, are normally located nearly the fixture that it is connected to, whether it be a toilet or a washing machine.
-There are separate plumbing valves for each of your different plumbing fixtures, allowing you to work on a small section of your plumbing system without having to cut the water supply to your other water-using fixtures and appliances.
+Isolation valves, also known as service valves, are normally located near the fixture that it is connected to, whether it be a toilet or a washing machine.
+There are separate water valves for each of your different plumbing fixtures, allowing you to work on a small section of your plumbing system without having to adjust the main water shut-off valve that controls your entire system.

 There are several different types of isolation valves, but they all are pretty simple to turn on and off.
 If you are finding it difficult to turn the valve, try putting on work gloves or use a wrench if necessary, but never force a valve open or closed.
 It’s a good idea to turn your isolation and main water valves on and off every once in a while so they remain easy to turn.